Lawrens16/RecipeSpace/README.md

 # RecipeSpace

-A fullstack project using Laravel + REACT with inertia
+A fullstack project using Laravel + REACT with inertia and POSTGRESQL for database

 Project description: Allows users to upload their own recipe to share to the community